jemurphyuk/python-basics/README.md

 This is our python basics repo. git
 We will add:
-- 'add topics'
+- variables
-- 'another topic'
+- basic functions, print, type, input